thilomueller/mqt-yaqs/.github/contributing.md

 ## Get Started 🎉

 Ready to contribute?
-Check out the {doc}`Development Guide <DevelopmentGuide>` to set up MQT YAQS for local development and learn about the style guidelines and conventions used throughout the project.
+Check out the {doc}`Development Guide <development_guide>` to set up MQT YAQS for local development and learn about the style guidelines and conventions used throughout the project.

 We value contributions from people with all levels of experience.
 In particular, if this is your first PR, not everything has to be perfect.